The NNSS (Non-Native Species Secretariat) invasive species awareness week

 Potentially a single flower spike can produce as many as 40,000 seeds so a full sized bush could generate as many as 3 million seeds in a year.
 These lightweight, winged seeds are easily dispersed by the wind and are often caught in the slipstream of lorries and railway trains that can transport them over miles.
 The seeds can remain viable in the soil for 3 to 5 years.
 They require little in the way of soil or moisture to germinate and hence they can easily establish in so many places.

 Remedy: While some rhizomous plants take years to manage, particular offending Buddleia plants can be tackled directly with plant and root removal.
 Measures to prevent seed dispersal require deadheading if the shrub is to be kept.
-In areas where infestations of Buddleia need to be treated this can be done with a range of herbicides by competent qualified personnel.
+In areas where there is a need to control the spread of Buddleia this can be done with a range of herbicides by competent qualified personnel.

-The NNSS fact sheet for Buddleia can be found here
+The NNSS information portal for Buddleia davidii can be found by clicking the link.

 American skunk-cabbage – Lysichiton americanus